TheAwkwardAdult/life-of-an-awkward-adult/_posts/2018-04-27-Apathy-and-Entrophy-Part-1.md

 This is the second law of thermodynamics and one of the earliest proof of the universe motivating us to not settle down for anything less and just taking risk, keep growing, exploring, innovating and most important keep increasing the choas in the universe. (for good).

 Then Why are we bend on settling down?
 Are we being selfish?
 Are we being wise?
 Or are we being lazy?

-I have reached that phase of my life, where as a functioning member of the society, I have made the foundation to the settling down.
-Freshly brewed in the college.
-I got into an MNC.
-A decent job, a decent salary.
-What comes next?
-Finding a good earning groom.
-Getting married.
-Get kids, a pet, buy a house in suburb and live it off lavishly?
-It sounds perfect.
-Normal.
-Sounds like what is socially accepted.

 We wake up to the sound of alarm.
 Start rushing, hustling.
 We are busy.
 Check whatsapp messages, check people's status